 Sandra Academy of Salon Services recognizes that over the course of enrollment it may be necessary to take a Leave of Absence (LOA) from training for a variety of reasons.
-Reasons for which a Leave of Absence may be granted are: The birth or adoption of a child or placement of a foster child; The care of a sick spouse, child, or parent; The students own serious health condition; Death of an immediate family member; Documented military duty; Documented jury duty; A vacation or trip in which student must leave town.
+Reasons for which a Leave of Absence may be granted are: The birth or adoption of a child or placement of a foster child; The care of a sick spouse, child,

 For those students who find it necessary to be out of school for six or more consecutive days, a Leave of Absence is available and applies to all students.
 A Leave of Absence must be requested in advance and in writing using a form available from the Director.
-The LOA must include the reason for the student's request and include the students' signature.
-A reason for a LOA to be approved is up to the discretion of the Director and the decision will be final.
+The LOA must include the reason for the student's request and include the students' signature and date.
+The reason for a LOA to be approved is up to the discretion of the Director and the decision will be final.
 Sandra Academy strongly discourages leaves of absence during the beginning phase of training.
 A leave of absence, together with any additional LOAs previously granted, must not exceed 180 days in a 12-month period.
 The student must apply in advance for a LOA unless unforeseen circumstances prevent the student from doing so.
 For example, if the student were injured in a car accident and needed a few weeks to recover before returning to Sandra Academy, the student would not have been able to request the LOA in advance.
-Sandra Academy may grant a LOA to the student who did not provide the request prior to the LOA due to the unforeseen circumstances.
-Sandra Academy documents the reason for its decision and collects the request from the student at a later date.
+Sandra Academy may grant a LOA to the student who did not provide the request prior to the LOA due to unforeseen circumstances.
+Sandra Academy documents the reason for its decision and collects the request from the student later.
 An example being the beginning date of the approved LOA would be determined by Sandra Academy to be the first date the student was unable to attend Sandra Academy because of the accident.
 There must be a reasonable expectation that the student will return from the LOA.
-Sandra Academy may not assess the student any additional institutional charges as a result of the LOA.
-A student granted a LOA that meet these criteria is not considered to have withdrawn, and no refund calculation is required at this time.
+Sandra Academy may not assess the student any additional institutional charges because of the LOA.
+A student granted a LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at this time.
 Sandra Academy extends the student's contract and maximum timeframe by the same number of calendar days taken in the approved LOA.
-Changes to the contract period on the enrollment agreement must be initialed by all parties or an addendum be signed and dated by all parties.
+Changes to the contract period on the enrollment agreement must be initiated by all parties or an addendum be signed and dated by all parties.
 The student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of an approved LOA.
 Sandra Academy requires attendance to be taken; therefore, the withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.
-Sandra Academy participates in the Direct Loan program;

-a student that has Direct Loans must be aware that if they do not return from their LOA, the time used in their LOA will reduce their grace period on their Direct Loans.
+Sandra Academy participates in the Direct Loan program; a student that has Direct Loans must be aware that if they do not return from their LOA, the time used in their LOA will reduce their grace period on their Direct Loans.